 Where it's likely that some sort of penalty will arise out of the meeting, perhaps even including dismissal from the company, it's best practice for your employer to give due consideration to their decision before informing you either verbally or in writing in the days that follow.
 Where you disagree with their decision – whether it's for a verbal warning, written warning, final warning, suspension without pay, dismissal with notice or dismissal without notice – you've the right to appeal against it to your employer.
 When this happens, someone who was not involved in the original disciplinary proceedings should ideally handle the appeal.

-If you're dismissed as a result of the disciplinary action taken, you may be able to make a claim in the Employment Tribunal for unfair dismissal, if the decision to dismiss you was unfair and/or if your employer didn't follow a fair process or procedure in dismissing you.
+If you're dismissed as a result of the disciplinary action taken, you may be able to make a claim in the Employment Tribunal for unfair dismissal, if the decision to dismiss you was unfair and/or if your employer didn't follow a .
 In order to bring this claim, you must have two years' service (subject to some exceptions such as if you've been discriminated against or been dismissed or disciplined because you're a whistleblower) and your claim must be brought within three months less one day from the effective date of termination of your employment.

 Can Slater and Gordon help with a disciplinary hearing?